microsoft/BingMapsSDSToolkit/README.md

 ### Geocode Data Flow API:

-* Forward and reverse geocode up to 200,000 entities in a single request.
+* Easily forward or reverse geocode up to 200,000 entities in a single request.
-* Combines like addresses are combined as a single request.
+* Combines like addresses as a single request.
 This allows rows with the same addresses to only create a single row in the geocode process.
 This helps to maximize the 1M free batch geocode limit.

 ### Geodata API:

-* Search for boundary data such as zip/postal codes, neighborhoods, cities, counties, states/provinces, countries, and continents.
+* Easily access the boundary data from the GeoData API and search for zip/postal codes, neighborhoods, cities, counties, states/provinces, countries, and continent boundaries.
-* Provides compression tools for handling the encoded polygon data,
+* Provides compression tools for handling the encoded polygon data.

 ### Query API: